 If you are using Apple Music and a song you own is not playable in Anytune you may need to disable the iCloud Music Library and re-sync your device with iTunes, to retrieve the non protected version of the file.
 See Apple Music FAQ.

-If you are using iTunes Match the songs may be visible in searches but are really not downloaded to your device.
-The song must be on the device for Anytune to be able to import it.
+The song may not be on your device.
+If you are using iCloud Music Library the songs may be visible in searches but are really not downloaded to your device.
+The song must be on the device for Anytune to be able to play them.

 - Go into the Music app

 - Play the song that will not play in Anytune

 - If a “Download from Cloud” button appears, tap it

 To hide music from Anytue searches that has not been not downloaded into the device’s music library disable:

 |Show All iTunes Music||Enable to show music that is in the iCloud but not available to Anytune|

 The songs are DRM protected.